kpunith8/Links-and-Tutorials/Java/Java-8.md

 | **Array Constructor ** | `int[]::new` | `len -> new int[len]`

 ## Streams
+- Stream is a sequence of elements from a source that supports aggregate operations.

+	- Sequence of elements: A stream provides an interface to a sequenced set of values of a specific element type.
+	However, streams don’t actually store elements; they are computed on demand.

+	- Source: Streams consume from a data-providing source such as collections, arrays, or I/O resources.

+	- Aggregate operations: Streams support SQL-like operations and common operations from functional programing languages, such as `filter`, `map`, `reduce`, `find`, `match`, `sorted`, and so on.

+- Stream operations have two fundamental characteristics that make them very different from collection operations:

+	- Pipelining: Many stream operations return a stream themselves.
+This allows operations to be chained to form a larger pipeline.
+	This enables certain optimizations, such as `laziness` and `short-circuiting`.

+	- Internal iteration: In contrast to collections, which are iterated explicitly (external iteration), stream operations do the iteration behind the scenes for you.

+- Stream lets you process data in a declarative way.
+Furthermore, streams can leverage multi-core architectures without you having to write a single line of multithread code.

 - Streams does not hold any data; it pulls the data it processes from a source

 - Stream does not modify the data it processes